rustyio/dasht/README.md

-# TODO

-+ Remove points from the map.
-+ Clear out old stats to free memory.
-+ Blog post

 # Dasht

 Dasht is a framework for building beautiful, developer-focused application dashboards.
 Dasht is especially good at displaying high-level application stats in real-time on a wall-mounted monitor.

 > "You can't manage what you don't measure." - Peter Drucker

 Dasht works best with a Twelve-Factor (Heroku style) app.
-Specifically, your app should treat [logs as streams](http://12factor.net/logs).
-Dasht gathers data from log streams using a regular expression, aggregates the data in a very simple in-memory time series database, then publishes the data (or some form of the data) to tiles on a dashboard.
+Specifically, your app should treat [logs as event streams](http://12factor.net/logs).
+Dasht lets you detect events with regular expressions, turn the events into metrics, then publish the metrics to a dashboard.

 A typical Dasht dashboard takes just a few minutes of coding and is usually less than 100 lines of Ruby.